 - 1/4 cup of water

 - 1 tablespoon of brown mustard seeds

 - 2 tablespoons + 1 teaspoon of ground yellow mustard

 - Dissolve the salt and sugar in the mixture of water and balsamic vinegar in a glass container.

 - Whisk in the ground mustard until fully combined.

-- Add the brown mustard seeds and soak in the mixture for about an hour and a half.
+- Add the brown mustard seeds and soak in the mixture for about an hour and a half to two hours.

 - Transfer the mixture to a small food processor or blender and blend together.
 There will still be some seeds visible but that's okay - it's "rustic".
 If it's too thick, feel free to whisk in a bit more water.

 - Let stand at room temperature for an hour or so until it mellows a bit and enjoy!